A SIMPLE ACT OF KINDNESS

 me.
 It was nice to have the advantage arrow pointing

-miserable.
+disappointed he was in the overall performance.
 However, rather than challenge the group to

 step up their efforts, the teacher tried to appease them.
 Apparently this challenge was tougher than